hhtml-de/website/src/faq.md

 ## Where will the meetup take place?

-The meetup is location-independent and fully remote.
-We plan to provide future in-person meetups when it is safe again.
+This differs from meetup to meetup. :)

 ## In what language will the meetup be?

 The meetup will be in english.

 ## Is the meetup only about HTML and nothing else?

 No, we are not a HTML-only meetup.
 We love to hear what you build with HTML in combination with other technologies.
 Do you want to share HTML and CSS tricks for accessibility?
-Want to talk about a JavaScript framework that builds on progressive enhancement?
+Have a talk about web standards?
+Want to talk about a JavaScript framework?
+Ideally one that builds on progressive enhancement?
 Have tips on improving page load performance?
 Go for it!

 ## But I prefer to work with \<framework\> and not with HTML